-Small urban gardens are a challenge because they need to look good all year round and tend to be visible from all areas of the house.
-Every inch of the space needs to count and they can quickly look untidy, cluttered and undefined.
+Small spaces are a challenge because they need to look good all year round and tend to be visible from all areas of the house.
+Furthermore, every inch of the space needs to count and they can quickly look untidy, cluttered and undefined.